1968 Gibson ES-335: The Complete Buyer’s & Collector’s Guide

 Finish Name Rarity Notes

-Cherry Common The quintessential 1960s Gibson look.
-Often remains vibrant with age due to the nitrocellulose topcoat holding the red pigment well.
+Cherry Common The classic 1960s Gibson look.
+The nitrocellulose topcoat holds the red pigment well, so most surviving examples are still bright.

 Sunburst Common Typically a Tobacco or Iced Tea burst.
-The 1968 burst tends to have a tighter perimeter of dark paint than earlier-year examples.
+The 1968 version tends to have a tighter perimeter of dark paint than earlier years.

 Sparkling Burgundy Uncommon A metallic finish.
-The nitrocellulose topcoat yellows over decades, shifting the red-metallic into a striking Bullion Gold or copper tone.
+The lacquer yellows over decades and shifts the red-metallic toward a Bullion Gold or copper tone.

 Polaris White Ultra-Rare Usually seen on SGs or Firebirds.
-A small number of 1968 ES-335s exist in this finish — a genuine find for any collection.
+A handful of 1968 ES-335s left the factory in Polaris White.
+Finding one is a serious score.

-Black (Ebony) Ultra-Rare Often ordered by jazz players or for specific stage aesthetics.
-Usually paired with a white pickguard for maximum contrast.
+Black (Ebony) Ultra-Rare Often a jazz player order, or a specific stage look.
+Usually paired with a white pickguard for contrast.

 The "No-i-Dot" Logo